PBSA/Technical-Documents/technology/sidechain-operator-nodes-sons/running-a-son-node/manual-install.md

 vim bitcoin.conf
 ```

-in the VIM text editor we'll set the following:
+in the Vim text editor[^vim] we'll set the following:

 ```text
 # This config should be placed in following path: